|Nutrition Facts (per serving)|

-Tofu can be pan-fried in just a little bit of oil (after it's drained and well-pressed, of course).
+Pan-fried in just a little bit of oil, this crispy tofu will even please picky kids.
 It's just fine fried up on its own, but a little salt, garlic, and nutritional yeast completely transforms it.
 You'll want to bookmark this easy recipe for crispy fried tofu bites and use it again and again.

-Fried tofu can be dipped in just about any kind of sauce: barbecue sauce, vegan ranch dressing, honey mustard, Chinese hoisin sauce or even wing sauce.
+Fried tofu can be dipped in just about any kind of sauce: barbecue sauce, vegan ranch dressing, honey mustard, Chinese hoisin sauce, or even wing sauce.
 You can also use fried tofu in any vegetable stir-fry, fried rice, vegetarian curry or noodle dish, or just as a crispy-crunchy snack or main dish.
 Toss fried tofu into vegetarian soups and salads for extra protein and a bit of crunchy texture.

 3 tablespoons nutritional yeast